To raise a safeguarding concern contact Diocesan Safeguarding Adviser Donna Bernard-Carlin on 01636 817200 firstname.lastname@example.org

 If you hold Bishop’s Licence in any role (ordained, a reader, or a licensed lay minister) you must attend Safeguarding training every three years.

 The Church of England nationally has recently launched a range of new training modules, and requirements to attend.
 This has introduced longer and more interactive training sessions and revised and increased requirements for the training of clergy, readers, Churchwardens, and DBS-holders.
-The diocese began to roll out these new Modules during the Autumn term and they have been well received.
+The diocese began to roll out these new Modules during the Autumn of 2016 and they have been well received.

 Please look at the SAFEGUARDING TRAINING DATES listed in the download link to the right of this page where, along with dates, you will see brief details of the courses, who should attend and details of how to book your place.